 Stefan Haupt: It is a coincidence, we did not know about that, otherwise we wouldn’t have dared to choose it.
-But your point is valid, for us it was important to make a film for all kinds of people and emphasise the love story.
+But your point is valid, for us, it was important to make a film for all kinds of people and emphasize the love story.
 And of course the human rights aspect of the story.
-It was a great thing to have the real characters, Robi and Ernst still alive, to have them in the film and to also have this mixture of fictionalised scenes played by actors.
+It was a great thing to have the real characters, Robi and Ernst still alive, to have them in the film, and to also have this mixture of fictionalized scenes played by actors.
 And we were able at any point interfere with the real personalities telling their stories, giving it authenticity.
 It really happened like this.

 DK: I know your debut as a filmmaker was in documentary, then you kept alternating between documentary and fiction.
 For this film, you chose to blend the two together, a very daring choice.
 Can you talk about what motivated that choice?